-The Tortuga Travel backpack stole the show in the comfort department, as the only non-outdoorsy, travel-specific backpack to earn an impressive 9 out of 10 score.
+The Tortuga Outbreaker stole the show in the comfort department, as the only non-outdoorsy, travel-specific backpack to score an impressive 9 out of 10.
 It distributed weight to our hips and minimized strain on our shoulders.
-We noticed how balanced on our feet we felt with this pack--it didn't pull us backwards or shift our center of gravity nearly as much as most of the other packs in the review.
+We noticed how balanced we felt with this pack--it didn't pull us backward or shift our center of gravity nearly as much as most of the other packs in the review.

-Throughout our testing process, we found that that some of the most suitable travel backpackpacks for backcountry travel, like our Top Pick winner, the Osprey Farpoint 55, were also the most comfortable.
-Generally, packs with full suspension frames, well-padded hip belts, and load stabilizing straps will be most comfortable for the long haul.
+Throughout our testing process, some of the most suitable contenders for backcountry travel, like our Top Pick winner, the Osprey Farpoint 55, were also the most comfortable.
+Packs with full suspension frames, well-padded hip belts, and load stabilizing straps will be most comfortable for the long haul.
 The Farpoint was equally comfortable stuffed with luggage and clothing as it was loaded down with climbing gear.
 Their other pack, the Osprey Porter 46 was much more minimal, but still at the top of the comfort category.
-Osprey is a company with a great reputation for carrying comfort.
+Osprey is a company with an excellent reputation for carrying comfort.

 Perhaps more importantly, consider how a pack fits your body and how it feels once you've packed it up and taken it for a spin.
-Have a professional help you size the pack, or teach you how to measure and fit one yourself.
+Have a professional help you size it, or teach you how to measure and fit one yourself.

 Finally, keep in mind that comfort is even more paramount if you're taking your pack on a backcountry adventure in between some urban excursions.
-While we would take the Farpoint on shorter backpacking trips, if you're planning a longer multi-night excursion into the wild, you may want to consider the Kelty Redwing 44, which is very comfortable but easier to pack for backcountry use due to a more cylindrical design and the option to load it as a top loading backpack.
+While we would take the Farpoint on shorter backpacking trips, if you're planning a longer multi-night excursion into the wild, you may want to consider the Kelty Redwing 44.
+It is very comfortable but easier to pack for backcountry use due to a more cylindrical design and the option to load from the top.
 Alternatively, you could pair a backpacking backpack with a lightweight daypack for a super versatile combo that we've used around the globe.
-Typically, backpacking backpacks will work better in the outdoors, so if you plan on embarking on spontaneous backcountry overnights, this combo could be your ideal setup.
+Typically, backpacking models will work better in the outdoors, so if you plan on embarking on spontaneous backcountry overnights, this combo could be your ideal setup.

 The ideal travel backpack is one that will transition seamlessly with us, make transportation smooth and facilitate a fun travel experience.
 Simple, right?
 In reality, this can be quite complicated.
 Our experiences with our gear hinge on how well we have matched our choice to our use.
 In this category, we tried to lay out the best uses for each pack, and what features best enabled certain types of travel.
 In this way, you can read between the lines of the numerical ratings and award winners to find the pack that will best suit your needs.

-Many of the packs in this review have a way of stowing the suspension system in case you have to check it in at the airport.
+Many of the packs in this review have a way of stowing the suspension system to check it in at the airport.
 We were of mixed feelings about the industry-wide enthusiasm for stowable suspension.
-After testing and thinking on it extensively, we developed this opinion: for carry on packs like the Osprey Porter 46, and including those which can expand beyond carry on dimensions with zippered expansion panels, such as The North Face Overhaul 40, we like a suspension system that simply tucks away into the back panel, as both of these packs do.
-It makes great sense, and eliminates the need for a separate flap of material to cover the suspension, which then must also have a pocket for you to stow the flap when using the pack in backpack mode.
+After testing and thinking on it extensively, we developed this opinion: for carry-on packs like the Osprey Porter 46 and expandable models such as The North Face Overhaul 40, we like a suspension system that simply tucks away into the back panel, as both of these packs do.
+It makes great sense and eliminates the need for a separate flap of material to cover the suspension, which then must also have a pocket for you to stow the flap when using the pack in backpack mode.

-We preferred the zippered panel for packs which were too large to be used as a carry on.
+We preferred the zippered panel for packs which were too large to be used as a carry-on.
 The reason is that the zippered panel covering is faster and easier to deploy, so it makes more sense for packs which will be checked in at the airport more often.
-The tucking method of stowing the suspension, as in the Overhaul and Porter, is harder and more time consuming, so this made more sense on packs which would rarely be checked--but still a great feature for those times your flight is full and the airline is insisting on checking your carry on, too (which seems to be happening more and more these days), but also nice if you're carrying your bag as a briefcase or duffel style, slung over the shoulder with an accessory shoulder strap, as in the Cotopaxi Nazca.
+The tucking method of stowing the suspension, as in the Overhaul and Porter, is harder and more time consuming, so this made more sense on packs which are rarely checked.
+Yet, it's still a fine feature for those times your flight is full and the airline is insisting on checking your carry-on, too (which seems to be happening more and more these days).
+It's also nice if you're carrying your bag as a briefcase or duffel style, slung over the shoulder with an accessory shoulder strap, as in the Cotopaxi Nazca.

-In summary, ask yourself this: if you're using a backpack strictly as a carry on, do you really need the zippered flap to completely cover your suspension system?
+In summary, ask yourself this: if you're using a backpack strictly as a carry-on, do you need the zippered flap to completely cover your suspension system?

-Maybe you want one pack that can do anything, like The North Face Overhaul 40, which crushed this category, earning a perfect 10 out of 10.
+Maybe you want one product that can do anything, like The North Face Overhaul 40, which crushed this category, earning a perfect 10 out of 10.
 It will go just about anywhere with you--from school or work to the gym, on a long weekend getaway, and on hiking trips.
-For a fully featured and well balanced travel backpack, the Patagonia Headway MLC is an enticing product.
-If business travel is your main gig, you'll want a pack truly streamlined to get you and your electronics and valuable documents through security without a bump or hitch.
-The airport-ready Minaal Carry On 2.0 and the Tortuga Travel Pack will likely fit your needs: everything you need, nothing you don't.
+For a fully featured and well-balanced travel backpack, the Patagonia Headway MLC is an enticing product.
+If business travel is your main gig, you'll want a pack streamlined to get you and your electronics and valuable documents through security without a bump or hitch.
+The airport-ready Minaal Carry On 2.0 and the Tortuga Outbreaker will likely fit your needs: everything you need, nothing you don't.

 We assessed how well these bags would work for urban travel, but we also considered how well they would work for other purposes (backpacking, rock climbing, bike commuting, carrying books and office supplies, etc.).
 Some of the packs can fit as a carry-on, some can be personal items, and some only work as checked bags.

-We looked at the whole package of features on each backpack, assessing them for how intuitive and easy to use they are, and how well balanced the backpacks were for general travel use.
+We looked at the whole package of features on each backpack, assessing them for how intuitive and easy to use they are, and how well balanced the models were for general travel use.

 Still scratching your head on how features should affect your travel pack choice?
-Our Buying Advice Guide offers some great tips to help you identify how you plan to use your pack and then choosing a bag that will meet your specific needs.
+Our Buying Advice Guide offers some great tips to help you identify how you plan to use your pack and then to choose a bag that will meet your specific needs.

 Packing & Accessibility